isomerpages/govtech-corp/media/technews/_posts/2020-07-06-post-Improving TraceTogether through community engagement.md

 public concerns over privacy, with some worried that it could be used as a location-tracking device.
-To allay public fears, as well as to improve future iterations of the TokenToken, the Government Technology Agency (GovTech) organised a&nbsp;<a href="https://www.facebook.com/Vivian.Balakrishnan.Sg/posts/10156902734466207?__xts__%5B0%5D=68.ARDZuC1cYDuUuW2xB6i5nlD4uievD9cO9tjnvyjenNKzCCFzEALdcjkLEOY-1VharDTcIGhBtZIkDd8gfaheJod7cZCXMkmCwdWuspyUmt4Bq1ovUggfTvNFanXjiQ16nby5wRME9dlTrxV-jcnjH07rUOigYJl11oqEcKtVBxTzUCziTR81_U9oXzGi7QoCs2xMW4675Iz4LVOJP7TI0VtMT-RTKT6sLxb1RIeAanRCcI50UPdpJQXdIyFcqHpYZEJkWjmuWVzSGStRzLYP8DRGun_jrxkriS_t4UcCK8CjX-buYFKAQFcbpztmIz86xTMOyW3lP33wo_7GMtwf53UkKhSPLfDIy4UxH_9zpci7IMh966INRN17JwkFjZfNZkBpLu3KqL8nHnBVCodU4TL_Tdjhc2EPxwD81XGVAeG7PBq3rj1eFPYTPx0RNwg4UPHqntcMNBp9pf0FhX8hczoaURVY4cd5B1YRJ2s6&amp;__tn__=H-R" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">“tear down” event</a>&nbsp;on
-19 Jun with four experts and open-source advocates—giving them a first look at the TraceTogether Token.</p>
+To allay public fears, as well as to improve future iterations of the TokenToken, the Government Technology Agency (GovTech) organised a&nbsp;“tear down” event&nbsp;on 19 Jun with four experts and open-source advocates—giving them a first look at the TraceTogether Token.</p>
 <p>These experts included: hardware hacker Dr Andrew ‘bunnie’ Huang; firmware
-developer Mr Sean ‘xobs’ Cross; Mr Roland Turner, Chief Privacy Officer of relationship analytics provider&nbsp;<a href="https://www.trustsphere.com/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">TrustSphere</a>;
-and Mr Harish Pillay, Chief Technology Architect at open-source software provider&nbsp;<a href="https://www.redhat.com/en" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Red Hat</a>.
+developer Mr Sean ‘xobs’ Cross; Mr Roland Turner, Chief Privacy Officer of relationship analytics provider&nbsp;TrustSphere; and Mr Harish Pillay, Chief Technology Architect at open-source software provider&nbsp;Red Hat.
 They were joined by the Minister-in-Charge of the Smart Nation Initiative, Dr Vivian Balakrishnan and Minister-in-Charge of GovTech, Dr Janil Puthucheary.</p>
 <p>After an hour of probing the TokenToken and its components, the four tech
 experts were unanimous in their observations that the TokenToken would only perform what it was set out to do.</p>